International Programmes 2025/2026

 8. Design

-Furthermore, we are offering the Ruhr Master's School.
+Furthermore, we offer the Ruhr Master's School.

-We motivate our students to go abroad for at least one semester to extend their professional network and experience, improve language skills and develop intercultural competences.
+We motivate our students to go abroad for at least one semester to extend their professional network and experience, improve the language skills and develop intercultural competences.

-1,500 Number of international students
+1,700 Number of international students

 400 Teaching staff and lecturers